OpenLightingProject/ola/tools/logic/README.md

-This currently only works with the original Saleae Logic and Logic 16.
+The logic_rdm_sniffer only works with the original Saleae Logic and Logic 16.
 The more recent Logic 4, Logic 8, Logic Pro 8 and Logic Pro 16 are not supported by the SDK. https://support.saleae.com/saleae-api-and-sdk/other-information/device-sdk-status-for-new-products

+However most of them are supported by sigrok, so instead check out tools/sigrok/README.md and the sigrok_rdm_sniffer.

-In order to compile the logic RDM sniffer, you need the SaleaeDeviceSDK, there is a version available from: http://downloads.saleae.com/SDK/SaleaeDeviceSdk-1.1.14.zip
+In order to compile the Logic RDM sniffer, you need the SaleaeDeviceSDK, there is a version available from: http://downloads.saleae.com/SDK/SaleaeDeviceSdk-1.1.14.zip